 A failed Oil filter can also lead to this type of problem, as can worn-out or damaged valve seals.

-Finally, if the Engine has been running rough or making unusual noises for some time, it may be due to compression problems in the Engine block caused by excessive wear on certain parts.
+Finally, if the engine has been running rough or making unusual noises for some time, it may be due to compression problems in the Engine block caused by excessive wear on certain parts.

 Leave a Reply